 4.3 Laser welding of aluminum alloy car body of rail transit train

 The use of laser arc hybrid welding technology in 600km/h high-speed maglev trains is a pioneering application.
-The use of laser welding significantly improves the manufacturing accuracy of the car body, improves the production efficiency, and reduces the production cost of subsequent processing and maintenance.
+The use of laser welding significantly improves the manufacturing accuracy of the car body, production efficiency, and reduces the cost of subsequent processing and maintenance.
 Laser welding has broad prospects for popularization and application.

 4.4 Laser welding of aircraft aluminum alloy wall panel structure

-Therefore, aluminum alloy accounts for a large proportion in aircraft fuselage manufacturing, mainly 7-series, 6-series and 2-Series aluminum alloys.
+Therefore, aluminum alloy accounts for a significant proportion of aircraft fuselage manufacturing, particularly the 7-series, 6-series, and 2-series aluminum alloys.

-Due to the extra weight generated by the overlapping edge of rivet and stringer and low production efficiency, the stringer and skin are changed into T-shaped structure is adopted for the stringer and skin, and laser wire filling welding is carried out simultaneously on the left and right sides to replace the overlapping edge and rivet, which has an obvious effect on reducing the body weight, improving the connection efficiency and reducing the manufacturing cost.
+To address this, the T-shaped structure is adopted for the stringer and skin, and laser wire filling welding is carried out simultaneously on the left and right sides to replace the overlapping edge and rivet.
+This method has an apparent effect on reducing body weight, improving connection efficiency, and reducing manufacturing costs.

-For example, the 8 wall panels of Airbus A380 are manufactured by bilateral laser synchronous welding technology, which reduces the fuselage’s weight by 10%.
+For instance, the eight wall panels of Airbus A380 are manufactured using bilateral laser synchronous welding technology, which reduces the fuselage’s weight by 10%.
 Currently, the material used for laser welding is mainly the 6-series aluminum alloy.

-The application and development of aluminum alloy laser welding technology depend on the innovation of aluminum alloy materials, laser welding process and welding equipment.
+The application and development of aluminum alloy laser welding technology rely on innovation in aluminum alloy materials, laser welding processes, and welding equipment.

-It takes years or even more from technical research to production and application.
+It can take years or even longer to go from technical research to production and application.

-At present, aluminum alloy laser welding technology is mainly used in the case of relatively good weldability and relatively simple service conditions.
+Currently, aluminum alloy laser welding technology is primarily used in cases where weldability is relatively good and service conditions are relatively simple.

-Laser welding of aluminum alloy thick plate structure in shipbuilding, pressure vessel and other industries needs to solve the problems of process and equipment.
+Furthermore, laser welding of aluminum alloy thick plate structures in shipbuilding, pressure vessels, and other industries needs to address process and equipment issues.

-How to realize high-performance aluminum alloy laser welding with relatively poor weldability and high-efficiency laser welding of aluminum alloy thick plate complex structures is the direction of the technology’s development.
+Developing high-performance aluminum alloy laser welding with relatively poor weldability and high-efficiency laser welding of aluminum alloy thick plate complex structures is the direction of the technology’s development.

-The localization of welding equipment, the stability of products and its adaptability in welding application are another development direction of aluminum alloy laser welding technology.
+Moreover, localizing welding equipment, improving product stability, and enhancing its adaptability in welding applications are other development directions of aluminum alloy laser welding technology.